-- 14.1 We will ensure that contractors and providers are aware of our school's Child Protection, safeguarding policy and procedures.
-We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 14.2 We will seek assurance that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding checks in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, 2023.
+- 14.1 We will ensure that contractors and providers are aware of our school's Child Protection-Safeguarding policy and procedures.
+We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 14.2 We will seek assurance that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding checks in line with KCSIE 2024.
 If assurance is not obtained, permission to work with our children or use our school premises may be refused. - 14.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement.